castlabs/electron-releases/README.md

 # castLabs Electron v4.2.8 for Content Security

+Check out the [Wiki](https://github.com/castlabs/electron-releases/wiki) for general news and other updates.

 ## Summary

 This is a fork of Electron created with the goal of facilitating the use of Google's Widevine Content Decryption Module (CDM) for DRM-enabled playback within Electron, including support for Verified Media Path (VMP) and protected storage of licenses for offline playback scenarios.
 It is intended to be used as a drop-in replacement for a regular Electron build and currently supports Windows and macOS platforms.